oxylabs/how-to-scrape-amazon-product-data/README.md

 Many websites employ this practice.
 Amazon will block your requests and return an error code beginning with 500 or sometimes even 400.

 The solution is simple in most cases.
-You can send the headers along with your request that a browser would.
+You can send HTTP headers along with your request just like an actual browser.

 Sometimes, sending only the `user-agent` is enough.
 At other times, you may need to send more headers.
 A good example is sending the `accept-language` header.